ObSp/rxscript/README.md

 # rxscript
 A roblox luau library that lets you get things done faster!
-Features more than 20 unique libraries all built into one module script.
+Features more than 20 unique modules all built into one module script.
 Will be published to roblox soon, in the meantime all the sourcecode is available here!

 # main.lua
 The main module containing all of the different modules.